 According to California DOF estimates presented in Table 5, household growth in Arvin was consistently higher than that of the County as a whole in the period 1990 to 2010.
 During the 1990s, the number of households in Arvin grew by over 26 percent as compared to 15 percent growth experienced countywide.
 During the following decade Arvin and Kern County populations increased to 40.5 percent and 22 percent, respectively.
 After 2010, household growth in both jurisdictions dropped significantly, with the County growth rate exceeding than of the City.
 Arvin households total 4,343 in 2015 estimates, an increase of 2.7 percent from 2010 levels.
 Considered in terms of simple annual percentage change, households in Arvin increased by an average of 0.5 percent per year during these five years; this is a significant drop from the simple annual percentage change of 4.1 percent between 2000 and 2010, and 2.6 percent between 1990 and 2000.
 Kern County households total 262,965 in 2015 estimates, an increase of 3.3 percent from 2010 levels.
-Considered in terms of 0.7 percent per year during these five years; in comparison, the simple annual percentage change during the 2000s was 2.2 percent, and 1.5 percent during the 1990s.
+Considered in terms of simple annual percentage change, total County households increased by an average of 0.7 percent per year during these five years; in comparison, the simple annual percentage change during the 2000s was 2.2 percent, and 1.5 percent during the 1990s.